chris-gallegos/play-battleship/README.md

 # play-battleship
-A simple Battleship game
+A simple Battleship game using the prompt function.

-Test